What does aviation management mean, and what does it involve?

 The cost of fuel is a very sensitive subject to the airline industry.
 In fact, every airline in the world is demanding that they should burn less fuel, as well as save more fuel.

 Solutions to the high cost of fuel include solutions integrated either by efficient routes, high altitudes or more fuel-efficient aircraft.
-When aircraft is flying at high altitudes, they are consuming less fuel because of low drag.
+When aircraft are flying at high altitudes, they are consuming less fuel because of low drag.

 Every airline aims for a minimum of time spent on the ground before take-off.
 Excessive fuel burn on the ground means higher fuel cost.